coolboi21/Rude-Docs/docs/Components/Slow-Mo.md

 ![Alt text](assets/obj-activator-slomo-tut.png)

+> [!NOTE]
-***Note: What this does is it spawns item zero from our Object Spawner component which is our slowmo gameobject.***
+> What this does is it spawns item `zero` from our Object Spawner component which is our slowmo gameobject.

 ## Conclusion